Chuck Tatum: Military service

 Tatum enlisted in the U.S. Marine Corps with parental permission when he was 17.
 He was assigned as a machine gunner and was sent to the newly activated 5th Marine Division at Camp Pendleton, California in 1944.
-There he was one of only two soldiers - the other being Clifford "Steve" Evanson, whom Tatum secretly called "The Lump" - who was initially assigned under the command of Medal of Honor recipient, Staff Sergeant John Basilone ("Manila John"), who had been newly assigned as a machine gun section leader.
+There he was one of only two marines - the other being Clifford "Steve" Evanson, whom Tatum secretly called "The Lump" - who was initially assigned under the command of Medal of Honor recipient, Staff Sergeant John Basilone ("Manila John"), who had been newly assigned as a machine gun section leader.
 Basilone, who had become famous as part of a war bonds campaign, was recognized immediately by Tatum, leaving him starstruck.

 Tatum was sent for further training with the 5th Division at Camp Tarawa near Hilo, Hawaii, which was preparing for the assault and capture of Iwo Jima.
 He was a member of Baker ("B") Company, 1st Battalion, 27th Marine Regiment, 5th Marine Division.